astronomer/astronomer-cosmos/docs/configuration/source-nodes-rendering.rst

 ================

 .. note::
-    This feature is only available for dbt-core >= 1.5.
+    This feature is only available for dbt-core >= 1.5 and cosmos >= 1.6.0.

 By default, Cosmos does not render dbt sources automatically.
 Instead, you need to configure the rendering of sources explicitly.
 You can control this behavior using the ``source_rendering_behavior`` field in the ``RenderConfig`` object.
 This is how it works: